MeltemKocak/flutter24_bootcamp/README.md

     * **Progress Graphs:** Users can see their own and their friends' progress graphically.
 These graphics increase users' motivation.
     * **Goal Details:** Details and progress of the goals set with friends can be viewed on the challenge page.
 This page also includes buttons for adding and editing goals.

-### 3. Diary
+### 3. Journal
 - **Daily Notes:** Users can keep a diary and record notes in chronological order.
 A separate note can be entered for each day.
-- **Adding Images and Text:** In addition to adding text to diary notes, images can also be added.
+- **Adding Images and Text:** In addition to adding text to journal notes, images can also be added.
 This makes notes richer and more meaningful.

 ### 4. Profile Page
 - **All Goals and Archive:** All goals and archived data of users are displayed on this page.
 Users can easily access their past goals and completed tasks.